Design Insights

 Functional Innovation

-The homeowners are accomplished cooks who wanted professional functionality without professional aesthetics.
-We installed a Wolf 48-inch dual-fuel range with a custom ventilation hood clad in the same fumed oak as the cabinets -- a detail that required close collaboration with our sheet metal fabricator to ensure proper clearances while maintaining the wood exterior.
+For accomplished cooks who want professional functionality without professional aesthetics, we might specify a Wolf 48-inch dual-fuel range with a custom ventilation hood clad in the same fumed oak as the cabinets -- a detail that required close collaboration with our sheet metal fabricator to ensure proper clearances while maintaining the wood exterior.
 The interior of the hood is stainless steel with baffle filters rated for high-heat cooking.

 Behind a pocket door to the right of the range, we designed a complete prep kitchen with a second dishwasher, a commercial-depth stainless steel sink, open shelving for everyday dishes, and a speed oven for quick reheating.
 This allows the main kitchen to stay pristine during dinner parties while all the real work happens steps away.
 The prep kitchen cabinetry is the same species in a simpler slab door, keeping costs reasonable while maintaining material continuity.